PedroBarbosaSw/crud-next/README.md

  ------------

-### It's a next crud projects using NextJS, TailwindCSS e Firebase
+### It's a next crud projects using NextJS, TailwindCSS, Firebase and TypeScript.